okta/okta-signin-widget/README.md

 #### assets.languages

-Specify the list of supported languages which are hosted and accesible under the path `{assets.baseUrl}/labels/json/`.
+Specify the list of supported languages which are hosted and accessible under the path `{assets.baseUrl}/labels/json/`.
 This option supersedes the [default list of supported languages](#supported-languages).
 If an unsupported language is requested (explicitly using the [language option](#language) or automatically by browser detection), the default language (`en`) will be used.

 #### assets.rewrite